anderson-mntn/employees-lesson-java/employee-lesson/README.md

-## Exercise: making a program to register employees with id, name, and salary.
+## Exercise: making a program to register employees with id, name, and salary. <br>
-Make a checker to do not accept repeated id.
+Make a checker to do not accept repeated id. <br>
-Make a function to give salary raise passing the id, and raise percentage
+Make a function to give salary raise passing the id, and raise percentage.<br>

-employees-lesson-java